 The university is located in one of the most fascinating European regions, the Dolomites.
 This young university has already established itself as an important research institution, both in Italy and abroad.
 According to the Times Higher Education World University Rankings 2018, the university is the tenth world’s best small university and it is the second best young Italian University.
 According to the same ranking, the Faculty of Computer Science of the Free University of Bozen-Bolzano is the third best Italian computer science department, it is the best for international outlook Italian computer science department, and it is the best for citations Italian computer science department.

-The KRDB Research Centre of the faculty is widely recognised as one of the internationally leading groups in knowledge representation research, with a synergy between foundational and application-oriented research.
-Among the various available PhD topics described in the call, the KRDB Research Centre is looking for PhD students interested in Conceptual Data Modelling and Ontology Design, Intelligent Information Access and Query processing, Information Integration, Semantic Technologies, Knowledge Representation, Computational Logic, Artificial Intelligence, foundations of Process-aware Information Systems.
+The KRDB Research Centre for Knowledge and Data of the faculty is widely recognised as one of the internationally leading groups in knowledge representation research, with a synergy between foundational and application-oriented research.
+Among the various available PhD topics described in the call, the KRDB Research Centre is looking for PhD students interested in:

 The KRDB research centre is situated in the charming town of Bozen-Bolzano in South Tyrol at the heart of the Dolomites – the pink mountains of the Alps.
 The nature around the city is a tourist haven for people interested in hiking in the mountains, mountain climbers, biking along the valley and in winter skiing brings millions of turists to the area.
 The city is trilingual between the major languages Italian and German and the minority language Ladin.
 Due to the large degree of tourism in the city, the majority of the population also speaks English.
 The colourful medieval, Gothic and Belle Époque buildings, with their stepped gables, turrets and attractively faded frescoes, have a north European feel.
 Yet the main commercial street feels Mediterranean, and at Piazza delle Erbe, described with pleasure by Goethe in his Italian Journey, the two flavours meet.
 Some of the cosiest bars and cafés are hidden behind the stalls of fruit and flowers, spices and cheeses.
 Bolzano is also the home of Ötzi the Iceman; found in melting glacier ice in 1991 he is one of the oldest human mummies at roughly 5000 years.